stohrendorf/CroftEngine/README.md

 ## Usage

-**Important**: If you're not technically inclined, i.e. you don't know what 7z archives are, or how to use cmd or powershell, this is *not* for you.
-As EdisonEngine is still in beta stage, there's no easy plug-and-play solution yet - but it's planned.

-Now, if you're still here, here's how to set up EdisonEngine and get it running.
+> *A user manual has been kindly provided by Raina Audron [here](https://drive.google.com/file/d/1iRz4Svdi_dhmlDNFYeZqyP-wfApWhDoN/view)*.

 1. Get the most recent release from [here](https://github.com/stohrendorf/EdisonEngine/releases).
-2. Extract it.
-Be aware that there is *no* dedicated subfolder for all files, i.e. make sure you extract the files in a dedicated subfolder.
+It is recommended to use the installer in Windows.
+For openSUSE users, the engine is available for most distribution versions in the "Games" repository.
-3. You will possibly encounter bugs or strange oddities.
+2. You will possibly encounter bugs or strange oddities.
 Please don't think too much, report them immediately in the [issue tracker](https://github.com/stohrendorf/EdisonEngine/issues) here.
 I can't fix things I'm not aware of.
 If possible, attach screenshots (which are by default bound to F12) and instructions how to toggle that bug.
 If you can't reproduce the bug, at least try to be as specific as you can when describing the bug.
 Any information I can gather is in fact helpful to nail that bug down.
-4. You need soundtrack files, grab them from [here](https://opentomb.earvillage.net/).
+3. You need soundtrack files, grab them from [here](https://opentomb.earvillage.net/).
+4. On Windows, navigate to `%LOCALAPPDATA%` and create a directory `edisonengine` there; on Linux, navigate to `~/.local/share` and create a directory `edisonengine` there.
-5. Ensure your data layout looks something like this:
+5. Ensure your the files in the newly created directory look something like this:
    ```
-   edisonengine.exe
-   (... and other files from the release archive ...)
-   data\
-     tr1\
-       AUDIO\
+   edisonengine
+   └ data
+     └ tr1
+       ├ AUDIO
-         002.ogg
+       │ ├ 002.ogg
-         003.ogg
+       │ ├ 003.ogg
-         ...
+       │ └ ...
-       DATA\
+       ├ DATA
-         CUT1.PHD
+       │ ├ CUT1.PHD
-         CUT2.PHD
+       │ ├ CUT2.PHD
-         ...
+       │ └ ...
-       FMV\
+       └ FMV
-         CAFE.RPL
+         ├ CAFE.RPL
-         CANYON.RPL
+         ├ CANYON.RPL
-         ...
+         └ ...
    ```
-6. You should now be able to run `edisonengine.exe`.
-If something bad happens as mentioned above, or something doesn't work as expected, make a copy of `edisonengine.log`, and attach the file to the issue.
+6. You should now be able to run EdisonEngine.
+If something bad happens as mentioned above, or something doesn't work as expected, make a copy of `edisonengine.log` located in the data directory, and attach the file to the issue.
 You may also get help by [joining Discord](https://discord.gg/ndBqb5BmkH), I'll be there in the #edisonengine channel and chat with you as soon as I can, there are also other members already involved enough to give you some guidance.
 7. The default keybindings are WASD for movement Q and E for stepping left and right, Space for jump, Shift for walking, X for rolling, Ctrl for Action, 1 for drawing pistols, 2 for shotguns, 3 for uzis and 4 for magnums.
 You can consume small medi packs by pressing 5, and large ones by pressing 6.
 Quicksaves and loading them can be done using F5 and F6.
 You can take screenshots by pressing F12.
 The menu can be opened using Esc, and videos can be skipped using Esc.

 ## Credits

+The following people deserve some noteworthy credit.

+* Raina Audron for creating the first YouTube videos and writing the user manual.
+* [Dirk Stoecker](https://build.opensuse.org/users/dstoecker) for being the package maintainer of the openSUSE packages.
+* [Liinx86](https://www.twitch.tv/liinx86) for being the world's first streamer streaming EdisonEngine on twitch; also gave the idea for the Ghost feature.
+* [Tomb_of_Ash](https://www.twitch.tv/tomb_of_ash) for being the second streamer.
+* All testers reporting bugs.
+* Every contributor.
+* All players.

 The following people did extensive work on the [OpenTomb engine](http://opentomb.github.io/), which was the starting point for EdisonEngine.
 Although EdisonEngine is a complete re-write with negligible remnants of OpenTomb's code base